Oba-One/Item-Catalog/README.md

 ## How to access project?

-1. If not already install, download Vagrant [You can download it from vagrantup.com.](https://www.vagrantup.com/downloads)
+1. If not already install, download Vagrant [download from vagrantup.com.](https://www.vagrantup.com/downloads)

 2. Download or clone the repository to your local machine.